Who’s really hurt?

 Broken or tainted relationships

 Abuse destroys relationships.
-Many women will leave a relationship that feels physically or emotionally abusive.
+Many people will leave a relationship that feels physically or emotionally abusive.
 A quick re-read of the information above, and who could blame them?
-Even if she stays, abuse destroys the good qualities of a relationships.
-What do men want in a relationship?
-Respect, admiration, and love, which can only be earned and can never be forced.
-We want sex, too, but even that is only good when it is with a willing partner who wants to be with us rather than one who fears or resents us.
+Even if that person stays, abuse destroys the good qualities of a relationships.
+What do we want in a relationship?
+Respect, admiration, love, and intimacy are common answers.
+These can only be earned and can never be forced.
+Ultimately, we want a partner who wants to be with us rather than one who fears or resents us.
+For more about getting what we value, see this blog post.

-Men not only want to be respected and admired by their partners, but also by others.
+Most of us not only want to be respected and admired by our partners, but also by others.
 However, society views those who hurt others, especially those perceived as weaker, very negatively.
 Committing acts of domestic violence is a huge barrier to getting the respect and admiration that we desire.
+Out founder Michael talks more about respect in this blog post.

 Abuse hurts the one doing harm not only through legal consequences, but also through relationship losses, how others perceive us, and how we feel about ourselves.
-We want something better for every man.
+We want something better for every person.